nim444/mcp-android-server-python/readme.md

       "command": "bash",
       "args": [
         "-c",
-        "cd /path/to/mcp-adb && source .venv/bin/activate && python -m server"
+        "cd /path/to/mcp-android-server-python && source .venv/bin/activate && python -m server"
       ]
     }
   }
 }
 ```

-Replace `/path/to/mcp-adb` with the absolute path to where you cloned this repository.
-For example: `/Users/username/Projects/mcp-adb`
+Replace `/path/to/mcp-android-server-python` with the absolute path to where you cloned this repository.
+For example: `/home/username/Projects/mcp-android-server-python`

-### Using with VS Code
+#### With VS Code

 You can also use this MCP server with VS Code's agent mode (requires VS Code 1.99 or newer).
 To set up: